French toast is a simple enough recipe, but to make AMAZING French toast takes paying attention to a few key components.

 How to Make French Toast

-Here are all the tips you need to make the best French toast recipe that your family will be begging you for every Sunday morning brunch.
+Here are all the tips you need to make the best French Toast recipe that your family will be begging you for every Sunday morning brunch.

 What is The Best Type of Bread for French Toast?

-Using the best bread is the most important part of any amazing French toast!
+Using the best bread is the most important part of any amazing French Toast!
 Whatever bread you use, make sure it’s sliced about 3/4-inch thick to achieve that pillowy interior but caramelized exterior.
 Thick slices of bread are the key to incredible French toast.

 - My absolute go-to is good quality Challah bread.
 Not all grocery store Challah bread is created equally, so take a look at the ingredient label to see if the ingredients are simple.
-If there are a bunch of weird additives and food-like substances, it probably won’t do your French toast many favors.
+If there are a bunch of weird additives and food-like substances, it probably won’t do your French Toast many favors.

 - If you can’t find Challah, use Brioche.
 It’s even richer than Challah, which can be too much for some people in the morning.